JasonMFry/hamptons_hospital_ehr_user_manual/user_manual.md

 ![Resetting your password](images/reset_password.png)

 After you've had the system administrator reset your password, you should follow the instructions in [Changing Your Password](#changing-your-password).

+### Updating Your Personal Profile

+At this time, the only thing you can update in your personal profile is your password and your preferred language.
+We've already discussed changing your password, so if you want to change your language, follow these instructions, and consult the image in [Changing Your Password](#changing-your-password).

+ 1. Towards the top right of the page, click on your username next to the person icon.
+ 1. Click ‘My Account’ when it appears in the dropdown.
+ 1. Change your languages as necessary.